SummaryRead the full fact sheet

 - home modification – for example, installing safety aids such as alarms, ramps and support rails

-- health care including nursing and allied health – such as wound dressing and general health advice.
+- health care including nursing and allied health – such as general health advice and clinical care.

-Before you can start receiving these home care services, you need to have a to work out what sort of help and how much you need, and .
+Priority for access is assessed in the context of a person’s usual living environment and available supports, in comparison to other eligible people. can work out what sort of help and how much you need, and .
 How much you pay depends on your income and the type and number of home help services you want.

 Commonwealth Home Support Programme

 Commonwealth Home Care Packages

 provide a coordinated package of services designed to meet your specific care needs.
 Packages may include personal services such as help with showering or dressing, support services such as help with household tasks, home modifications and transport, and healthcare such as nursing, physiotherapy, dietetics and hearing and vision services.

 Home visiting doctor